simranaswani/Online-Shoppers-Purchasing-Intention/README.md

 # Online-Shoppers-Purchasing-Intention
-Predicting buy or no buy using shopper's online activity based on Brazilian E-commerce website OLIST
+Predicting buy or no buy using shopper's online activity